Associate Vice President

 We package and share evidence in accessible and creative ways, always keeping in mind the needs and work of policymakers, donors, and program implementers.
 PRB also designs and delivers interactive trainings to strengthen the capacity of USAID staff and implementing partners so that they can use and communicate research effectively to improve global programming.

-RTAC is a part of USAID’s Higher Education Solutions Network (HESN) 2.0 portfolio of programs, which is managed by the agency’s U.S. Global Development Lab.
+RTAC is a part of USAID’s Higher Education Solutions Network (HESN) 2.0 portfolio of programs, which is managed by the Research Division of the Innovation, Technology, and Research Hub in the USAID Bureau for Development, Democracy, and Innovation.

 PRB has provided technical assistance to researchers in more than 10 countries in fields ranging from medicine to biology to engineering, working with them to write and produce training manuals, policy briefs, factsheets, and presentations.
 Our assistance helped research teams identify a broad range of stakeholders and gather information about how these stakeholders might use the results of their research and how to best communicate with them.
 We have built researcher skills in engaging policymakers and, as a result, researchers have garnered support to add their off-grid cooling innovation to operational guidelines written by one government department in India.
 In the Philippines, another group of researchers strengthened support within their own institution for their research dissemination activities after giving a presentation they developed with PRB’s assistance.